huggingface/tokenizers/docs/source/quicktour.rst

     print(output.ids)
     # [27194, 16, 93, 11, 5068, 5, 7928, 5083, 6190, 0, 35]

-An important feature of the 🤗 Tokenizers library is that it comes with full alignmenbt tracking, meaning you can always get the part of your original sentence that corresponds to a given token.
+An important feature of the 🤗 Tokenizers library is that it comes with full alignment tracking, meaning you can always get the part of your original sentence that corresponds to a given token.
 Those are stored in the :obj:`offsets` attribute of our :class:`~tokenizers.Encoding` object.
 For instance, let's assume we would want to find back what caused the :obj:`"[UNK]"` token to appear,